mockoon/mockoon.com/content/blog/contributor-spotlight-harry-martland.md

 ---
 title: 'Contributor spotlight: Harry Martland'
 excerpt: This is the first in a series of interviews with Mockoon's open-source contributors.
-Today we are talking with Harry Martland, Principal Engineer at Booking.com.
+Today, we are talking with Harry Martland, Principal Engineer at Booking.com.
 date: '2024-01-04'
 image: contributor-spotlight-harry-martland.png
 imageAlt: Article title with picture of Harry Martland